 What speeds will be available with VTelâ€™s 4G/LTE wireless broadband service?

-VTel Wireless signal quality for wireless service near fixed network locations will permit 5 Mbps in both down and upload speeds with the potential for rates up to 70 Mbps.
+VTel Wireless signal quality for wireless service near fixed network locations will permit an average of 25 Mbps in both down and upload speeds with the potential for peak rates up to 50 Mbps.
 There are no assurances in wireless, because so many models are based on assumptions.
 For example, we have had to assume tree heights: in some cases our Radio Frequency models will underestimate interference; in other cases, our model will overestimate interference.

 When will service be available in my town?

-The VTel 4G/LTE wireless network expects to be deployed by December of 2013.
-At the beginning of April 2013, VTel lauched its first wireless site for testing in Springfield, Vermont, and expects sites to come on board statewide, simultaneously, staggered throughout the remainder of 2013, ongoing through the end of 2015.
+The VTel 4G/LTE wireless network expects to be deployed in beta communities by fall 2013.
+At the beginning of April 2013, VTel lauched its first wireless site for testing in Springfield, Vermont and expects sites to come on board statewide, simultaneously, staggered throughout 2013, ongoing through the middle of 2015.